 Other Reptiles Found In Missouri

 Missouri’s official state reptile, as of 2007, is the three-toed box turtle.
-Named for the amount of toes that is found on its hind feet, though there have been instance of some having four toes, the three-toed box turtle is native to the state, along with only one other species of turtle – the ornate box turtle.
+Named for the number of toes that are found on its hind feet, though there has been an instance of some having four toes, the three-toed box turtle is native to the state, along with only one other species of turtle – the ornate box turtle.
 Both of these species have hinged lower shells that allow them to retreat inside, and close the lower shell, enclosing them, or boxing them, inside.
 The dome of the three-toed box turtle is high and the color may be olive or olive-brown with slight orange or yellow lines spreading from the center of each scale.
 Reaching just over 6.5 inches, the females are the larger of the species but these turtles don’t like to be handled often and can suffer from stress-related illnesses.

 The ornate box turtle’s shell is also domed, but its shell is almost black with multiple yellow lines spreading out from the center of each scale and there is often a yellow line down the middle of each scale as well.
-Smaller than the three-toed box turtle, the ornate species only reaches sizes of between 2 to 6 inches long and the males are the larger of the species.
+Smaller than the three-toed box turtle, the ornate species only reaches sizes between 2 to 6 inches long and the males are the larger of the species.
 These reptiles are very active and while males seem to be aggressive, it is usually towards each other.

 Discover the "Monster" Snake 5X Bigger than an Anaconda

 Every day A-Z Animals sends out some of the most incredible facts in the world from our free newsletter.
 Want to discover the 10 most beautiful snakes in the world, a "snake island" where you're never more than 3 feet from danger, or a "monster" snake 5X larger than an anaconda?
 Then sign up right now and you'll start receiving our daily newsletter absolutely free.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.